 As with the file system, registry mirroring is active during the build only.
 After the build completes, the registry returns to its original configuration.
-Processes not running under an Agent cannot see mirrored files and registry entries-they will see only the usual view of the machine.
+Processes not running under an Agent on a host cannot see mirrored files and registry entries-they will see only the usual view of the machine.